vgdryukov/vgdryukov/README.md

 - 👋 Hi, I’m @vgdryukov
-- 👀 I’m interested in QA
+- 👀 I’m interested in QA, Pyton
-- 🌱 I’m currently learning QA, html, postman, pyton
+- 🌱 I’m currently learning QA, html, Pyton
 - 💞️ I’m looking to collaborate on QA
-- 📫 How to reach me ...
+- 📫 How to reach me vgdryukov@gmail.com

 <!---
 vgdryukov/vgdryukov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.